ziruihao/ml/readme.md

 For each hidden layer, a non-linear ReLU activation function is applied in order to make this a multi-layer perceptron.

-After the final layer of size `output_size`, we apply PyTorch's $Softmax$ classification function that maps the values of the 10 predictions to the most likely one.
+After the final layer of size `output_size`, we apply PyTorch's [logarithmic Softmax](https://pytorch.org/docs/stable/_modules/torch/nn/modules/activation.html#LogSoftmax) classification function that maps the values of the 10 predictions to the most likely one.

 ```python
 class MLP(torch.nn.Module):